-This MVP approach will eventually result in a data-based feature prioritization.
-For example, Uber added a “SOS” button in India after an alleged rape incidence.
-This will help product managers to make decision about prioritizing new features and functions in their product.
-However, they have to work closely with sales-support teams to get the right picture, as well as monitor the sources (like surveys, feedbacks, and interviews) of that data.
+This MVP approach will eventually result in a data-based feature prioritisation.
+For example, Uber added an “SOS” button in India after an alleged rape incidence.
+This will help product managers to make a decision about prioritising new features and functions in their product.
+However, they have to work closely with sales support teams to get the right picture, as well as monitor the sources (like surveys, feedbacks, and interviews) of that data.

 In the future, we may see more hybrid development frameworks emerging for agile and faster coding.
 Moreover, we may see a lot of developers working on hybrid app development frameworks, because developing hybrid apps that run just as fast as an app built on a native platform would be easier and faster.
 We have already seen a lot of frameworks supporting hybrid app development like Adobe’s PhoneGap.

 Today, product managers love cloud-based development platforms for a more collaborative approach towards product development.
 This helps them work from anywhere at any time, moreover, they can show their team a bigger picture while working on individual features and functions.
 Cloud-based development platforms like Nitrous.IO and IBM’s Bluemix is already targeting enterprises in PaaS (Platform as a Service) industry.
 We may see more cloud-based platforms in future.

 In this post, we have discussed a couple of things that will impact product development in near future.
 The future face of product development will be shaped by agility, MVP, data-based features prioritisation, and products managers that could innovate.
 New technologies and model will definitely emerge; however, their utilisation will depend upon product managers’ requirements and skills.